Bhagavad Gita Chapter 13 Verse 26 Meaning

 Available in 28 languages

-This verse from Chapter 13 of the Bhagavad Gita highlights a practical insight: Others, too, who do not know thus, worship, having heard of It from others; they, too, cross beyond death, regarding what they have heard as the supreme refuge.
+The Gita addresses body and soul with characteristic directness here.
+Others, too, who do not know thus, worship, having heard of It from others; they, too, cross beyond death, regarding what they have heard as the supreme refuge.
+Within the broader arc of Chapter 13, this verse builds on Krishna's systematic exposition of knowledge.
+Ramanuja's commentary highlights how this verse reinforces the accessibility of the Gita's path.

 — Explained by the Nitya Team